Need a special offer?Find out if your project fits.

 • Documentation for older versions

-This tutorial will help you integrate Flexmonster with Jupyter Notebook framework.
-Follow these steps to set up a simple project.
+This tutorial will help you integrate Flexmonster with Jupyter.

 Prerequisites

 Step 1.
-Download a .zip archive with the sample or clone it from GitHub with the following command:
+To get our sample project, download it as ZIP or clone it with the following command:

 git clone https://github.com/flexmonster/pivot-jupyter-notebook

-To integrate Flexmonster into a Jupyter Notebook app, follow these steps:
+To integrate Flexmonster into a Jupyter application, do the following:

 from IPython.display import HTML